-Are Lyle Menendez & Rebecca Sneed Still Married?
-He Was Married Twice In Prison
+Lyle Menendez & Rebecca Sneed Are Still Together

 One would think that there are a few things that preclude a person from entering into a marriage: being a convicted murderer, for example, or spending one's life in prison away from one's spouse.
 However, this has been proven time and time again to not be the case; many a murderer has gotten hitched while serving time for their crimes.
 After killing their parents in cold blood, both Lyle and Erik Menéndez were married in prison — and more than once, at that.
 Lyle first married a woman named Anna Eriksson, but after they divorced he married again to Rebecca Sneed.
 But are Lyle Menéndez and Rebecca Sneed still married?